serqco/qabstracts/codebook.md

 - code `-timid`:
   Applies to `conclusion` only.
   To be used when the generalization made is overly vague or small.
-- code `futurework`:
-  code `a-futurework`:
-  code `h-futurework`:
-  `futurework` is a synonym and the previous name of `fwork`.
-  These codes will be removed when all existing codings have been reworked to possibly assign their `background` and `conclusion` sentences to one of the various new codes introduced 2023-03-05.

 In contrast to the sentence classifications, which are intended to be objective (hence the use of two coders and the use of `-ignorediff` where objectivity reaches its limits),